 High School: Ravenswood School for Girls

 What drew you to the Robertson Program?

-I was drawn to the Robertson Program, not because of the monetary value but the spirit of the program and its mission to support future leaders to make a contribution to the world.
-When I went to a presentation at UNSW in Australia, there was a slide that they showed with all the characteristics they want in a scholar.
-I looked at my mum and said “Mum!
-That’s me!” and I knew then that all I ever wanted was to become a Robertson so I could have all the incredible experiences and interact with other amazing scholars to grow and learn and become a leader in the world and achieve my goals.
+I was drawn to the Robertson Program, not because of the monetary value but the spirit of the program and its mission to support future leaders in making a contribution to the world.
+When I went to a presentation at UNSW in Australia, I knew then that all I ever wanted was to become a Robertson.
+The presentation of incredible experiences and the close-knit community of leaders seemed like the opportunity of a lifetime.

 How has your experience with the Robertson shaped your goals and career path?